Finalists for Belmont & WA Small Business Awards

-Web Key IT are conducting research to understand the current trends in digital accessibility from the point of view of both the organisation and that of the individual using websites, applications etc. We have two really short surveys (about 5 minutes) and we are hoping that we get sufficient response to collate meaningful and current data.
+Web Key IT is researching to understand the current trends in digital accessibility from the point of view of both the organization and that of the individual using websites, applications, etc. We have two really short surveys (about 5 minutes) and we are hoping that we get sufficient responses to collate meaningful and current data.
 Would you please complete it?
-Also, if you’d send it to your own lists, we would be very appreciative.
-We will make the results available for everyone via our website.
+Also, if you’d send it to your lists, we would be very appreciative.
+We will make the results available to everyone via our website.
 Thanks so much for your help and distribution.

-If you represent both yourself and your organisation, you are welcome to complete both surveys.
-Please contact us at email@example.com if you want any information about the surveys.
+If you represent both yourself and your organization, you are welcome to complete both surveys.
+Please contact us at firstname.lastname@example.org if you want any information about the surveys.

 For Individuals: Understanding the Digital User Experience

 The International Association for Universal Design (IAUD) conducts activities aimed at achieving its basic objective: "To contribute to the healthy development of society, and improve the welfare of humanity as a whole, through further disseminating and actualizing of Universal Design (UD)."

 In that vein, Design For All Foundation will be presenting the IAUD International Design Award, which will recognize groups and individuals who have conducted or proposed particularly noteworthy activities aimed at realizing a UD society in which everyone - regardless of age, gender, nationality, ethnicity, culture, nationality, customs, or other factors - can live comfortably, without feeling any undue inconvenience.